sidneyarepp/starter-restaurant-reservation/README.md

 ### Dashboard - With Reservation Created

 After a reservation has been created it will appear on the dashboard under the reservations section.
-The URL will have to include the date of the reservation as a query string, ?date=[date of reservation]}.
+The URL will have to include the date of the reservation as a query string, ?date=[date of reservation].

 ![new reservation page](https://github.com/sidneyarepp/starter-restaurant-reservation/blob/main/Markdown_Screenshots/8_created_reservation.png)